mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 Faced with all these challenges, I decided to do what many a nervous quester had done before me: try online dating.
 Yes, I would put myself—and *Sex Tapes*—out there and let people invite themselves in if they so chose.
 It was my hope that someone somewhere would be willing to take a chance.

 It sounded so easy too.
-Just create a profile watch the DMs role in.
+Just create a profile watch the DMs roll in.
 Indeed I began practicing how I would  gently inform eager participants that, although their interest was greatly appreciated, there was simply not enough punch for everyone.
 And I began to fantasize of great masquerade debaucheries involving reel after reel of the most steamy tapes...

 </section>
 <section markdown="1">